shreyagarwal/elasty/README.md

 # Config File
 See `config/app.toml` , the config file has all the comments

 # Feed Messages in Elasticsearch from RabbitMq
+run `elasty rmq2es` to start rabbitMq consumer

 ## Bulk insert routine
-Requests from RabbitMq are pulled and flusehed when :
+Requests from RabbitMq are pulled and flushed when :
  - The max size of bulk query ( 10Mb default ) is reached either with a single message or multiple.
  - Max timeout is reached for a message.
 This will lead to a flush of whatever we have.
  - Max documents limit is reached : is calculated by number of rows / 2 taking an average that insert, update requests are 2 liners whereas delete is 1 liner.